paymennt/docs/docs/1-payment/7-apps/0-xero.md

 ---
-title: Painless payments with Xero and paymennt
+title: painless payments with xero and paymennt
-sidebar_label: Xero
+sidebar_label: xero
 ---

 Make getting paid faster and easier than ever! **paymennt** is now integrated with Xero.
 Xero is the best accounting software for growing companies.
 Its service plans and features easily accommodate the different stages (and needs) of small businesses.